 #2 Define Process in Detail

-Detailed process flows and descriptions with clear roles and responsibilities definition are instrumental for getting the organization to a common understanding of use and processes.
+Detailed process flows and descriptions with clear roles and responsibilities definitions are instrumental for a common understanding of use and processes.
 Design processes that will support improved practice objectives.

 - Work Management